JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7884 days**.

-And here is a just a random fact -  **In 410 A.D.
-Alaric the Visigoth demanded that Rome give him three thousand pounds of pepper as ransom**.
+And here is a just a random fact -  **The General Lee cars used in the popular show The Dukes of Hazards were 1969 Dodge Chargers**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)